Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Theoretical Results

-\section{Error Analysis for the Inverse Problem}
+\subsection{Error Analysis for the Inverse Problem}

-The aim of Sec.~\ref{sec:existence_of_RV} is to establish the existence of $u(\cdot,\omega,\omega')$ as a random variable.
-Sec.~\ref{sec:inverse_consistency} shows that consistent estimation of $\theta$ is possible provided that the fill distance $h$, that controls the accuracy of the PMM, decreases at an appropriate rate relative to the number $n$ of observational data.
+The aim of Section~\ref{sec:existence_of_RV} is to establish the existence of $u(\quark,\omega,\pnparam)$ as a random object.
+Section~\ref{sec:inverse_consistency} shows that when using a PMM forward solver, posterior distributions for $\theta$ converge appropriately to the true posterior as $h \to 0$.

-\subsection{Existence of the Doubly Stochastic Solution}
+\subsubsection{Existence of the Doubly Stochastic Solution}

-This section makes precise the sense in which the doubly stochastic solution $u(\cdot,\omega,\omega')$ exists as a random variable.
-Let $\mathbb{E}$ and $\mathbb{E}'$ denote expectations with respect to $\mathbb{P}$ and $\mathbb{P}'$.
+This section makes precise the sense in which the doubly stochastic solution $u(\quark,\omega,\pnparam)$ exists as a random variable.
+Let $\mathbb{E}_\Omega$ and $\mathbb{E}_{\pnspace}$ denote expectations with respect to $\mathbb{P}_\Omega$ and $\mathbb{P}_{\pnspace}$.
 First recall the notion of a ``Hilbert scale'' of spaces.